Intro-CS-App-Dev-and-Deploy/Overview/README.md

   - [Minimum Expectation] Add an additional button to include play-pause-rewind of single background song
   - [Minimum Expectation] Add a sound effect to all buttons on mouse clicked

+Mandatory: exporting program in "Full Screen" for ability to share your drawing program with anyone

 Finish the Drawing Program, Then the Music Player Program, then return to the Drawing Program and add the music and sound effects

+Unique Concepts are illustrated here that repeat all previous lessons
+- Virtual Paper is the button to draw
+- Virtual Paper is the limit of where the mouse will interact with drawing tools
+- Other buttons develop how the mouse interacts with the virtual paper
+- More buttons provide context like changing the background simulating a colouring book
+- Even more buttons provide a user context, like background music and sound effects

 **Music Program, Final Exam Project**, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/App-Development">Click Here for Information, starter codes, examples, and additional help</a>
 - Create a Music Player App you might load to your device
+- Project introduces a "Library" and research into different non-native Functions
+  - Exporting Project in GitHub as "Final Version" ensures library and JDK files retained for independent execution
 - Prototyping Minim is used to learn the Music Player Minim Library
   - Prototyping occurs on the keyboard
   - Once Music Player functions are working, these are transferred by students to Mouse Functions